lonycell/grafana.v7/docs/sources/packages_api/data/featuretoggles.md

 ## FeatureToggles interface

-Describes available feature toggles in Grafana.
+Describes available feature toggles in ThingSPIN.
 These can be configured via the `conf/custom.ini` to enable features under development or not yet available in stable version.

 <b>Signature</b>